Rhys Williams (rugby league): Castleford (loan)

+Salford (loan)

-Williams went on loan to the Salford club.
+Williams went on loan to the Salford club in 2013.

 Central Queensland Capras

-In 2014, Rhys joined the Central Queensland Capras in the Intrust Super Cup.
+In 2014, Rhys joined the Central Queensland Capras in the Queensland Cup.

 London Broncos

-In August 2014, Williams signed a contract that would see him move back to England in 2015.
-He signed with a Championship club, the London Broncos.
+In August 2014, Williams signed with a Championship club London Broncos,a contract which would cone into effect in 2015.

+Williams left London having scored 100 tries for the club in 152 games.